-All information regarding the Disability Policy Seminar is posted at disabilitypolicyseminar.org.

-- Monday, April 24th will provide virtual programming with speakers from Capitol Hill, the Administration, and national experts on a range of topics. - Thursday, April 27th will be a fly-in day for those that want to do inperson Hill visits.
-If you are not coming on April 27th, we encourage you to coordinate virtual visits from home with staff.
-Virtual visits do not have to be April 27th. - More information on the Fly-In Day is at https://disabilitypolicyseminar.org/a-day-on-the-hill/.
+- All information regarding the Disability Policy Seminar (DPS) is posted at disabilitypolicyseminar.org. - April 8-10, 2024 Washington DC: DPS will have speakers from Capitol Hill, the Administration, and national experts on a range of topics. - April 10, 2024 will be the day for those who want to do in-person Hill visits while at DPS. - If you are not coming to DPS, we encourage you to coordinate in person or virtual visits in your state home with Members and staff.
+Visits at home do not need to be on April 10.